 Equality and diversity

-NV Legal values the diverse nature of its employees and of those clients using our services.
+NV Legal values the diverse nature of its employees and of clients using our services.
 Our diversity is reflected throughout our practices, policies and the manner in which we provide our services to the public.

 We are actively committed to promoting and encouraging our organisation’s diversity.
 NV Legal employees come from a rich variety of backgrounds, age groups, life experiences, schooling and religious faiths.
 We see this as nothing but a positive strength.
 We aim to create a culture throughout our organisation where equality and diversity are seen as the norm.